Ask Question

 autoantibody - an antibody that reacts against the body's own tissue.

 autoimmune disease - a disease that results when the immune system mistakenly attacks the body's own tissues.
 Examples: Rheumatoid arthritis, systemic lupus erythematosus, and type 1 diabetes.
-Picture-it

 b-cells (also called B lymphocytes) - a type of white blood cells that come from bone marrow and develop into plasma cells, mature B cells capable of producing antibody.
-Picture-it Each b-cell is capable of making an antibody specific to the triggering antigen.
+Each b-cell is capable of making an antibody specific to the triggering antigen.
 The antigen trigger causing it to produce numerous plasma cells capable of manufacturing the antibody.

-Biological marker (biomarker): A characteristic that is objectively measured and evaluated as an indicator of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention. www.fda.gov/cder/guidance/6400fnl.pdf
+biological marker (biomarker): A characteristic that is objectively measured and evaluated as an indicator of normal biologic processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention. www.fda.gov/cder/guidance/6400fnl.pdf

 bronchi - airways in the lungs